tadashibashi/tbm2gbt/readme.md

         --- -- 101
         --- -- 201
         --- -- 101
+        --- -- 100

+- Pitch slides up (`1xx`) and down (`2xx`) get cancelled out to zero in gbt-player after the row is finished, but in Trackerboy they stick.
+For this reason, we recommend to use a second effect column to write `100` to stop the slide effect in Trackerboy.

+    In the last example, since `100` is redundant in gbt-player, let's move it over to column 2 make room for another effect in column 1.
+(Click on the `+` icon at the top of the channel to reveal another effect row):
+        C-5 01 --- ---
+        --- -- 201 ---
+        --- -- 101 ---
+        --- -- 201 ---
+        --- -- 101 ---
+        G-5 01 E20 100

 Please check out [Trackerboy's Effect List](https://www.trackerboy.org/manual/tracker/effect-list/) and [GB Studio's GBT Music docs](https://www.gbstudio.dev/docs/assets/music/music-gbt) for further info.